georgeyfly/SI507Final/README.md

 Data Structure Readme:

-1. Tree of 5 level
+1. Tree of 5 levels

 2. 1-4 level has nodes(internal nodes) whose val is questions